natecraddock/workspaces.nvim/README.md

 ```

 The picker will list all workspaces. `<cr>` will open the selected workspace,
-running any registered hooks.
+running any registered hooks. `<c-t>` will open the selected workspace in a new tab.

 To keep nvim in insert mode (for example, when
 chaining multiple telescope pickers), add the following to your telescope setup
 function.